magopian/blog/src/making-a-pong-game-in-elm.md

 And where better to do that than on each animation frame?
 We already have a subscription that fires an "event" (a message in elm's vocabulary).
-We also have an `update` function that is called with those messages, allowing us to return a new (and modified) model.
+We also have an `update` function that is called with those messages, allowing us to return a new (and updated) model.

-Yes, returning a new model because in elm everything is immutable: you don't change a model, you don't mutate it, you simply create a new one:
+Yes, we need to return a new model because in elm everything is immutable: you don't change a model, you don't mutate it, you simply create a new one:

 ```diff
  update : Msg -> Model -> ( Model, Cmd Msg )